CraftAndCode/logical-operations/README.md

 ## Step 4 @showHint
 ### Logical AND
 Let's assemble an example of using the ``||logic.and||`` block!
-Here, Micro:bit displays a happy face only if the both buttons are pressed.
-Download this code to the Micro:bit and check it yourself!
+Here, the Micro:bit displays a happy face only if  both buttons are pressed.
+Download this code to the Micro:bit and check it for yourself!
 ```blocks
 basic.forever(function () {
     if (input.buttonIsPressed(Button.A) && input.buttonIsPressed(Button.B)) {